 Each quarter is different and there’s so much to discover.
 Plus, walking is cheaper and more fun than going to the gym!

-Don’t forget, this week only you can save 20% on group Italian courses of any length beginning in 2020 at our school in Bologna!
+Until 25th December 2021, you can save 20% on group Italian courses of any length beginning in 2022 at our school in Bologna!

 - All you need to do is to pay the ‘Winter Offer – 20%’ course deposit (€120 instead of the usual €150)

 - The deposit guarantees you a saving of 20% on your whole course!

 - This offer applies to group courses only, not to individual or online lessons

 - Your course can be of any length: the more you study, the more you learn!

 - There’s no need to decide the dates of your course now – just email us when you know